-This Homemade Salsa recipe is made with fresh ingredients like tomatoes, onions and cilantro and is ready to eat in only 5 minutes!
+This homemade fresh salsa recipe is made with only 6 ingredients – tomatoes, onions, cilantro, garlic, jalapeño, and lime juice.
+Ready to eat in only 5 minutes!

 I’m a huge fan of chips and salsa, especially when they’re homemade!

-Nothing is better than thick and salty homemade tortilla chips paired with a fresh salsa like the one I’m sharing today.
+Nothing is better than thick and salty tortilla chips paired with a fresh salsa recipe like the one I’m sharing today.
 I’ve made two batches of this recipe in the last week, and I’m still not tired of eating it every night.
-It’s honestly so good, I wouldn’t mind eating it by the spoonful.
-It’s so fresh and addicting, I can’t get enough!
+It’s so good, I love eating it by the spoonful!

-If you’re ready to get an authentic homemade salsa on the table in 5 minutes, here’s what you need.
+If you’re ready to get an homemade salsa on the table in 5 minutes, keep reading for the recipe.

 - lime juice

 - Add all the ingredients to a blender or food processor.
 Pulse until the salsa is blended to your liking – either chunky, a little chunky or smooth.